RubixML/Credit/README.md

 > **Note:** Centering and standardizing the data with [Z Scale Standardizer](https://docs.rubixml.com/en/latest/transformers/z-scale-standardizer.html) or another standardizer is not always necessary, however, it just so happens that both Logistic Regression and t-SNE benefit when the data are centered and standardized.

-We don't need the entire dataset to generate a good sample embedding so we'll take 1000 random samples from the dataset and only embed those.
+We don't need the entire dataset to generate a decent embedding so we'll take 1,000 random samples from the dataset and only embed those.
 The `head()` method on the dataset object will return the first *n* samples and labels from the dataset in a new dataset object.
-We'll randomize the dataset beforehand for good measure.
+Randomizing the dataset beforehand will remove the bias as to the sequence that the data was collected and inserted.

 ```php
 use Rubix\ML\Datasets\Labeled;